Phalcode/gamevault-docs/docs/client-docs/how-to-use.md

 ## File & Folder Structure

 :::note Example
-Lets say you installed GameVault freshly and configured your Root folder path to `D:/` because your D Drive is larger
+Let's say you installed GameVault freshly and configured your Root folder path to `D:/` because your D Drive is larger.
 :::

 GameVault will now generate its folder structure.
-When everything is done your file system will look like this:
+When everything is done, your file system will look like this:

 - `D:/GameVault/` - Root Folder
   - `D:/GameVault/Downloads/` - This folder is where your downloads will be saved.
 For each downloaded game, GameVault generates a new folder in this directory.